 The Regulatory Landscape: Industry Response to AIT

 Twitter/X’s precedent.
-After discovering 390 telecom operators were exploiting its 2FA system, Twitter removed free SMS-based authentication in March 2023 — as documented by Commsrisk.
+After discovering 390 telecom operators were exploiting its 2FA system, Twitter removed free SMS-based authentication in March 2023 — as documented by CommsRisk.
 The move demonstrated that even the largest platforms aren’t immune, and that drastic action sometimes follows years of unchecked fraud.

 Evolving AIT tactics in 2026.
 According to Twilio’s March 2026 fraud update, AIT is no longer limited to OTP flows.
 Attackers now inflate traffic through app download links, surveys, and promotional campaign endpoints.
 Fraud automation tools mimic legitimate user behavior with increasing sophistication, making traditional detection harder.

 Telecom collaboration.
 Leading providers are establishing joint anti-fraud protocols with mobile network operators.
 The goal: shared intelligence on known premium-rate fraud ranges and real-time blocking at the carrier level.
-Africa-focused providers with direct carrier connections — like those maintaining relationships with MTN, Vodafone, and AirtelTigo — are better positioned to implement these defenses.
+Africa-focused providers with direct carrier connections — like those maintaining relationships with MTN, Vodafone, and AirtelTigo — are better positioned to deliver these defenses.

 The zero-trust communication model.
 The emerging standard: treat every OTP request as potentially fraudulent until proven otherwise.
 Verify the requester (CAPTCHA), validate the destination (carrier lookup), limit the volume (rate limiting), and monitor the outcome (verification completion tracking).